KevinGoode/sqlc_pocs/README.md

 ## Generating code
 1. In directory sqlc_poc> /home/{USERNAME}/Downloads/sqlc-devel-linux-amd64/sqlc generate

-## Running Basic example
+## Running Basic Example
-To test most generated apis run the code as follows.The code tests a number of inserts and a join  on 2 tables
+To test most generated apis, run the code as follows.The code tests a number of inserts and a join  on 2 tables
 1. go run ./*.go

 ## Conclusion